Jimiterial/VisualDir/README.md

 VisualDir
 =========

-Display filesizes visually as a stack of horizontal bars
+Display filesizes visually as a stack of horizontal bars (a work in progress)